flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 ## [[2023-10-11]]
 - Attending: [[Jerry Michalski]], [[Flancian]], [[Aram Zucker-Scharff]], [[Peter Kaminski]], [[Samuel Klein]]
-    - context.center has gotten hooked up successfully with the Angora!
+    - context.center has gotten [hooked up successfully](https://link.agor.ai/@context-center) with the Agora!
         - differences with linebreak interpretations
         - Interesting to see a paywalled personal wiki - https://wiki.nikiv.dev/web/search-engines
-        - B/c Angora is not looking
+        - B/c Agora is not looking at JSON it doesn't pull in the archived articles, but that's ok it prob shouldn't.
     - discussing #PAIN ~ [[public ai network]]
+        - (missed the beginning)
+        - [[metasj]] mix of closed and open models
             -

 ## [[2023-09-27]]
 - Attending: [[Jerry Michalski]], [[Flancian]], [[Aram Zucker-Scharff]], [[Chris Aldrich]]